 I wrapped up the Belfast ceremony as sensitively as I could, jumped in my car and drove off at some speed in the direction of Enniskillen.

-This was also a time before 24-hour rolling news stations on radio or television.
+This was also a time before 24-hour rolling news on radio or television.
 I scrolled through the channels trying to find a Sunday programme that might carry a news flash.

 The radio bulletins were reporting that a bomb had gone off at the cenotaph and several people had been killed, many more injured.
-I knew from the tone and also from gut instinct that the situation would become a lot worse as this day unfolded.
+I knew from the tone and also from gut instinct that the situation would become a lot worse as the day unfolded.

 I parked up and went straight along Belmore Street to the scene of the explosion.
 The dust had settled but the debris was all over the place.